aragon/ve-governance/README.md

 Fork testing has 2 modes:

-1. "fork-deploy" will run against the live network fork, deploying new contracts via a new instance of the factory.
+1. "new-factory" will run against the live network fork, deploying new contracts via a new instance of the factory.
 See `make test-fork-testnet`, `make test-fork-prodnet` and simmilar

-2. "fork-existing" will run against the live network fork, using the existing factory & therefore the existing contracts.
-See `make test-exfork-testnet`, `make test-exfork-prodnet` and simmilar
+2. "existing-factory" will run against the live network fork, using the existing factory & therefore the existing contracts.
+See `make test-fork-factory-testnet`, `make test-fork-factory-prodnet` and simmilar

 In both cases, you will need to find the correct Aragon OSx contracts for the chain you wish to fork against.
 These can be found in the [OSx commons repo](https://github.com/aragon/osx-commons/tree/main/configs/src/deployments/json)